Fred Brown strives for environmental justice in minority communities, empowering his community to be the driving force behind sustainable change.

 During that time, his organization, the Pittsburgh Transportation Equity Program (PTEP), worked to rectify the problem of asthma-inducing air particulate matter in vulnerable communities around the city.
-PTEP worked nationally with the Transportation Equity Network under President George Bush’s administration to craft new, equitable transportation policies that put vulnerable communities at the center of the policy.
+PTEP worked nationally with the Transportation Equity Network under President George W. Bush’s administration to craft new, equitable transportation policies that put vulnerable communities at the center of the policy.

 Brown returned to Pittsburgh in 2009 to work at the Kingsley Association, where he helped the Pittsburgh neighborhood of Larimer receive a CHOICE Neighborhoods $30 million award, for their desire to be the first minority development sustainability community in the country.

-Now at the Homewood Children’s Village, Brown works to simultaneously improve the lives of Homewood’s children and reweave the fabric of the community in which they live.
+At the Homewood Children’s Village, Brown works to simultaneously improve the lives of Homewood’s children and reweave the fabric of the community in which they live.
 The HCV serves more than 1,000 youth a day in grades K-12 in the Pittsburgh neighborhood of Homewood.

 Brown’s efforts in creating a Homewood that benefit everyone mirrors his concern for Pittsburgh.
 Despite Pittsburgh’s revitalization after the collapse of the steel industry in the 1980s, Brown sees a city that is divided racially and socioeconomically.
 According to Brown, Pittsburgh’s reemergence through technology and the medical fields has not reached a large portion of the city.

-Brown envisions a Pittsburgh that “uses its designation as one of the world’s 15 national and 33 international Resilient Cities of the world” to create transformational leadership models that are “inclusive, equitable, and transparent, fostering racially diverse leadership practices that are sought after worldwide.
+Brown envisions a Pittsburgh that “uses its designation as one of the world’s 15 national and 33 international Resilient Cities” to create transformational leadership models that are “inclusive, equitable, and transparent, fostering racially diverse leadership practices that are sought after worldwide.
 Building on city-wide sustainability practices, Pittsburgh can become a global leader in redesigning urban settings through a mixed-income construct” as well as a more equitable city that supports the notion of collective genius.”